Washington-Monroe Street Greenway

 Latest updates:

-Construction Schedule: Construction is expected to begin fall 2026
+Construction Schedule: Construction is expected to begin spring 2027

-Next Steps: Homeowners who may have right-of-way encroachments in front of their property were notified in the spring.
-Right-of-way encroachments should be removed prior to construction (anticipated fall 2026).
+Next Steps: Homeowners who may have right-of-way encroachments in front of their property were notified in the fall.
+Right-of-way encroachments should be removed prior to construction (anticipated spring 2027).
 The city will give property owners additional notice prior to construction, too.
 If you have questions about potential encroachments in front of your property, please reach out to project staff for additional information.

 To review more updates from the past please visit the Past Updates tool below.